Prince Harry Says He Fled U.K. With Meghan, Archie ‘Fearing for Our Lives’

 Speaking of his father’s plight as a widowed father, he said, “I never want to be in that position.
 That is part of the reason we are here now.”

-Harry insisted what he was writing in the memoir was not to hurt Charles and Prince William.
+Harry spoke tenderly about his father and brother, and appeared filled with regret and anguish at the collapse of their relationship, but also consumed with anger at what he perceived as their cooperation with the press.

 “I love my father.
 I love my brother.
 I love my family.
 I always do.
-Nothing of what I've done in this book or otherwise has ever been to harm them or hurt them.”
+Nothing of what I've done in this book or otherwise has ever been to harm them or hurt them…After many, many years of lies being told about me and my, my family, there comes a point where, you know, again, going back to the relationship between certain members of the family and the tabloid press, those certain members have decided to get in the bed with the devil, right?”

+“There’s no part of any of the things that I’ve said are scathing towards any member of my family, especially not my stepmother,” Harry insisted.
+“There are things that have happened that have been incredibly hurtful . . . some in the past, some current.”

 Bradby tackled Harry on his attacks on his brother, saying, “But the portrait of your brother is harmful to him, I mean people may choose not to accept it or whatever, but it is harmful to him… I think he would say he found you emotional, defensive, he couldn’t get through to you, he found it extraordinarily frustrating, …”Harry shot back, “It's quite a list—list of things, assumptions you’re making.”
 Bradby replied: “I’m just saying I think that would be the counter narrative on the other side, that the truth is more nuanced and all the rest of it.
 Right?
 That would be the defense.”